 (Article Continues Below...)

 More often than not in the history of the human race, when two foreign cultures meet for the first time, one side of the equation suffers immeasurably.
-The Independence Day scenario incorporates this pattern to the intergalactic stage, and considers it the likely outcome from contact.
+The Independence Day Theory incorporates this pattern to the intergalactic stage, and considers it the likely outcome from contact.

-While dissenting opinions of such people as the late Carl Sagan believe advanced morality may be strongly correlated with advanced civilizations, the Independence Day scenario draws from the experiences of the people of Earth.
+While dissenting opinions of such people as Carl Sagan believe advanced morality may be strongly correlated with advanced civilizations; the Independence Day Theory draws from the experiences and behavioral patterns of the people of Earth.

-Sources: Wikipedia, TedTalks: Space Trek, Space Studies Institute, NASA, Frank Drake Ph.D, Enrico Fermi Ph.D, Stephen Hawking Ph.D, John E. Mack MD PhD, 20th Century Fox, Paramount Pictures, Pinit Gallery, Saturday Morning Breakfast Cereal, Dr. Molecule, Mirror, pichost.me.
+Sources: TedTalks: Space Trek, Space Studies Institute, NASA, Frank Drake Ph.D, Enrico Fermi Ph.D, Stephen Hawking Ph.D, John E. Mack MD PhD, 20th Century Fox, Paramount Pictures, Pinit Gallery, Saturday Morning Breakfast Cereal, Dr. Molecule, Mirror, pichost.me.